NoeVartanian/Bike-Sharing-LR/README.md

 # Bike-Sharing-LR
 Implementing linear regression from scratch using the closed-form solution, and analyzing how feature engineering can affect performance.
+Please check "writeup.pdf" for analysis.
+Grade 10/10.